siwei-feng1/finespresso-modelling/tasks/backtesting/README.md

 python tasks/backtesting/backtester.py --publisher globenewswire_biotech --data-source db
 ```

 This will run a backtest for the specified publisher using the database as the news source.
+The results will be saved in the `reports/backtest/` directory as described above.

 ## 6. Sample Backtest Results Output